 By including viscous forces in the flow we need to introduce the no-slip boundary condition, whereby the fluid in contact with a surface takes on the same velocity as the surface - the fluid is not allowed to "slip" along the surface.
 In doing this a velocity profile is set up across the flow direction.
 For example in pipe flow the fluid velocity at the pipe wall is the same as the velocity of the pipe, but to have a net flow through the pipe fluid away from the wall is moving differently than the pipe.
 If the pipe is circular the center of the pipe is furthest from the walls and the fluid in this portion of the pipe is traveling fastest.
 So for a circular pipe the flow is symmetric circumferentially with a maximum in the center.
-For pipes with different cross sections we still expect a peak velocity in the region furthest from all walls, since the impact of the walls internal friction is fluid-fluid friction due to the fact that different "layers" of fluid, or fluid elements are moving at different velocities.
+For pipes with different cross sections we still expect a peak velocity in the region furthest from all walls, since the impact of the wall friction is furthest away.
+Friction occurs throughout the cross section however, not just at the walls.
+This internal friction is fluid-fluid friction due to the fact that different "layers" of fluid, or fluid elements are moving at different velocities.